JamesWC-Work/Philosophical-Discussion-Bot/README.md

 * API documentation for third-party services used in the project, such as the Stanford Encyclopedia of Philosophy API or Google Books API.
 * Web development frameworks such as Flask or Django to build the web application for the bot.
 * Database management systems such as MySQL or MongoDB to store and manage the bot's data.
-* Encryption and authentication methods such as Transport Layer Security (TLS),Secure Sockets Layer (SSL), OAuth, JSON Web Tokens (JWT), HTTPS, and/or Two-Factor Authentication (2FA).
+* Encryption and authentication methods such as Transport Layer Security (TLS), Secure Sockets Layer (SSL), OAuth, JSON Web Tokens (JWT), HTTPS, and/or Two-Factor Authentication (2FA).

 ## Challenges
 The project has some limitations and ethical considerations that need to be addressed.
 One challenge is ensuring that the bot's responses are accurate and unbiased, as philosophical concepts and theories can have multiple interpretations and perspectives.
 Another challenge is maintaining the user's privacy and data security, as the bot may collect personal information during the conversation.